whaleygeek/bitio/README.md

 touched.py - sense pin touch
 std_image.py - use in-built standard images
-custom_image.py - define your own custom images
+custom_image.py - define your own custom images tilt.py - show how to sense tilt movements tilt_mc.py - use the tilt with Minecraft
 ```

 Not all of the features of the micro:bit are made available via this